ElvisMaciejew/emacieje_sidequest_w2/README.md

 ---

-## Assets

-N/A

----

 ## GenAI

-The code was written by Dr. Karen Cochrane but she used GenAI to write the comments.
+The code was written by Elvis Maciejewski but GenAI was used for guidance.

----